undertale-re/undertale/docs/usage/datasets.rst

     python -m undertale.datasets.{dataset} {input} {output}

-For example, to build the HumanEval-X dataset and save it to a directory called ``humanevalx/``, run:
+For example, to build the HumanEval-X dataset from the raw dataset at ``humanevalx-raw/`` and save it to a directory called ``humanevalx/``, run:

 .. code:: bash

     # Parse the HumanEvalX dataset.
-    python -m undertale.datasets.humanevalx _ humanevalx/
+    python -m undertale.datasets.humanevalx humanevalx-raw/ humanevalx/

     # Parse the HumanEvalX dataset with 8 parallel processes.
-    python -m undertale.datasets.humanevalx _ humanevalx/ --parallelism 8
+    python -m undertale.datasets.humanevalx humanevalx-raw/ humanevalx/ --parallelism 8

-.. note:: The HumanEval-X dataset does not take any input - we use the ``_``
-    input here, but the input value is simply ignored by this dataset.

 Explore a Dataset with a Shell